Curt Friesen

 Curt Friesen (born July 13, 1955) is a politician from the state of Nebraska in the Midwestern United States.
 In 2006, he unsuccessfully ran for a seat in the Nebraska Legislature.
-In 2014, he was elected to the legislature, and has since represented a central portion of the state.
+In 2014, he was elected to the legislature, representing a central portion of the state.
 Friesen is a member of the Republican Party.

 Early life

 Friesen was born July 13, 1955, in Henderson, Nebraska.
 He graduated from Henderson Community School in 1973, then attended Southeast Community College in Milford, Nebraska, obtaining an associate degree in diesel technology in 1975.
 In about 1976, he began farming in Hamilton County, where he raised corn and soybeans.

 Early political career

 Early in Friesen's farming career, he found himself in difficulties with U.S. Department of Agriculture (USDA) regulations.
 He sought assistance from Virginia Smith, who represented Nebraska's Third District in the U.S. House of Representatives.
 Smith's office contacted USDA officials, and the regulation in question was changed.
 According to Friesen, this experience resolved him to involve himself in politics rather than being "the person complaining in the coffee shop".

 From 1997 to 2008, Friesen served on the board of directors of the Upper Big Blue Natural Resources District, a local governmental body charged with managing ground and surface water and with preventing soil erosion in the upper portion of the Big Blue River basin.
 For the last two of these years, he was the board's chairman.
 From 2000 through 2004, he was the mayor of Henderson; he sought re-election in 2004, but was defeated.
 In 2008, he was appointed as one of nine directors of the Nebraska Corn Board, which manages funds raised by a half-cent-per-bushel checkoff for research, education, market development, and promotion of Nebraska corn; he served two three-year terms, until 2014.